mmesomasaint/sheerpoll/README.md

 passcode: 372037
 ```

-The login which any email as voter and vote on any of those positions
+Then login which any email as voter and vote on any of those positions

 ## Tech Stack